Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 Linear Analysis t=0#

 A linear analysis must be performed for all load cases active at t = 0.
-In this example, load cases 1 through 5 are active.
+This is done using a text task.

 Superposition for Combination Rules t=0#